tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Given the research the students just did, in this activity, you will conduct a facilitated discussion to allow students to share their insights.

-Start the activity by asking the students to share their definitions of the following terms:
+Referring to the slides, start the activity by asking the students to share their definitions of the following terms:

 * Cryptography